 Fordyce spots usually don’t need treatment.
 But if you want to remove the spots for cosmetic reasons, remedies are available.
 Here are some of the options you can discuss with your doctor.

 Fordyce spots generally fade in time without treatment.
 The important thing is to realize they’re normal.
-They aren’t a disease, and the majority of people have them.
+They aren’t a disease.
+The majority of people have them.

 Fordyce spots are a natural and harmless occurrence.
 If your spots are making you uncomfortable for cosmetic reasons, discuss possible treatments with your doctor.
 There’s no scientific evidence that home remedies help remove these spots.